Digital employee magazines and future-proof corporate communications

 In recent years, this question has been on the minds of internal communications departments at global corporations as well as those at internationally active medium-sized companies.
 Against a backdrop of growth, internationalisation and digitalisation, clearly defined goals have come to the fore: “one company, one voice”.
 As cross-departmental working expands, collaboration platforms and the cross-media use of all internal channels are becoming increasingly important, and cost-efficiency is also coming more into focus for decision-makers thanks to new technical possibilities.

-Let’s set aside the advantages of print – such as its tactile feel, visual appeal and engagement – and take a look at the benefits a purely online version offers for internal communication:
+Let’s set aside the advantages of print – such as its feel, appearance and engagement – and take a look at the benefits a purely online version offers for internal communication:

 Staff magazine 2.0 – Integration into the intranet

-• High flexibility with text and multimedia content
+- High flexibility for text and multimedia content

 Internal Communication 3.0 – Opening up to the outside world